beginning of content

 This tissue can grow around your:

-This can cause scarring around these areas.
+This can cause scarring and inflammation around these areas and other parts of your body.

 Endometriosis is a condition that affects about 1 in 9 females before the age of 44 years.
 Some people can have endometriosis and not know it, but for others it can cause severe symptoms.